Looking for things to do in Dili? You’ve come to the right place!

 If you are looking for a traditional East Timor souvenir, chances are you can find it in Tais Market, Dili’s main arts and crafts market.
 Here, you can find many keepsakes, mainly the colorful and intricate Tais cloth, a typical hand-woven textile that is unique to the Island of Timor.

-Dili is home to several East Timor beaches worth visiting, if you are up for activities like swimming and sunbathing.
+Dili is home to several East Timor beaches – if you are up for swimming and sunbathing.
 Don’t expect well-developed beaches though.
 The upside to this is that these beaches are still pristine.

 Timor Plaza is a multi-use development complex.
 It houses the Timor Plaza Hotel, several business and stores, a movie theater, and the only shopping mall in the East Timor capital.

 The shopping mall part of Timor Plaza is small and fitting for this tiny country, and one of the biggest draws to the Timor Plaza is the food court.
 Here, there are stalls that sell any kind of food you like!

 You can buy East Timor organic coffee beans at Gloria Jean’s, where they also sell locally produced East Timor coffee.

 The mall has a grocery store, office, and clothing stores, as well as several electronics and cellphone stores.
 Those are handy places for those of you looking for East Timor SIM cards.